New Orleans Food Tour

 - What is your cancellation policy?

-- 100% will be refunded if given 1 week notice prior to walk and 50% will be refunded if given 72 hours notice or more.
-All refunds may be subject to credit card processing fees.
+- 90% will be refunded if given 1 week notice prior to walk and 50% will be refunded if given 72 hours notice or more.
+Less than 72 hours is non-refundable.

 - Are your walks public or private?
 How many people are on them?